dchampion/crypto/EuclideanAlgorithms.md

 Of course, with small parameters, like 60 and 8, we can skip the ceremony and work out in our heads that 4 is the largest number that divides both.
 But for very large numbers we need the help of the Euclidean Algorithm.
 Because GCD(60,8) is greater than 1, 8 is not suitable for use as an encryption exponent.

-Let's try again with 7:
+Let's try again, this time with 7:
 <pre>
 GCD(60,7) = GCD(60 mod 7,7) -> 60 mod 7 = 4
           = GCD(4,7)        -> Result of previous operation